 What visiting restrictions do we have in place?

-All visiting to our campuses is suspended from Sunday, 27 December 2020 in line with the introduction of Level 5 restrictions against COVID-19 by the government.
 We are very grateful to our service users and their supporters for their patience and understanding with these restrictions, which are in place to best protect everyone’s health.

 Are we continuing to admit inpatient service users?

-- Assignment to a multidisciplinary team (MDT)
+- Assignment to a multidisciplinary team (MDT), which discusses the service users' care at weekly meetings

 - At least daily contact from a member of the MDT by videocall, where available, or, where not, by phone